MirzaWaleed95/Data_Extraction_Project/README.md

 For all these above trials, used jupyter books and developed the small bits of the functionalities., which can be used later while designing the class.

+## OOPS design
+The code was written in using OOPs concepts for extracting the medical data from prescription and patient details documents.

+## Regular expression
+Using regular expression module we can match the patterns and extract the data we want from the files.
+For this project, analyst the medical files and as fact all the medical documents will follow same pattern, we wrote patterns that match only the required data.
+Before writing the python code, It is advisable to practise and match the patterns in regex 101 website.

+## Test driven Development
+In this project test driven development methodology was used to develop the code.
+For testing pytest module was used.
+For all the methods and final result the test cases was designed and checked simultaneously while developing the code.

+## FastApi
+Used FastAPI for hosting the server of the project.
+FastApi, as name suggest is help us to develop fast and some other advantages are,

+* In build Data validation <br/>
+* In build Documentation <br/>
+* Fast running and performance <br/>

+## Postman
+As it is a backend project, not developed frontend part.
+For checking how the server responds for http requests, used postman to trigger http requests and tested the outcome.

+## Result
+This backend functionality can be integrated into the Mr.X Analytics existing software and data can be extracted automatically.
+The extracted data may have some errors, the person who is performing the work has to correct it and submit the response.

+## Benefits
+* Mr.X Analytics can save at least of 30 secs for each document.
+It is small amount of time when looking for one document, but cumulatively it can save a tremendous amount of time which can help the company to complete more documents within the given time and make more profit <br/>
+* The company doesn't have to hire extra people in the season time. <br/>
+* As it is a combination of automation and manual the error will be very much low. <br/>